Why do people cheat in a relationship? Common reasons

-Expectations in modern relationships that a partner will fulfill all ones needs for companionship, romance, emotional connection, mental stimulation, sexual excitement, financial fulfillment, etc. are a tall order, and primed for failure.
-Additionally the presence of variety and the ease of access make a recipe for infidelity.
+Expectations in modern relationships that a partner will fulfill all one’s needs for companionship, romance, emotional connection, mental stimulation, sexual excitement, financial fulfillment, etc. are a tall order, and primed for failure.
+Additionally, the presence of variety and ease of access make a recipe for infidelity.

 For contemporary love, it is all the more essential to have realistic expectations and to invest in oneself along with investing in the growth and nurturance of the relationship.